 Find friends

 The start of your studies is characterized by numerous new impressions, new people and new surroundings.
 As exciting and thrilling as this time can be, it can also be intimidating and overwhelming.
 It can be particularly difficult for first-year students who are starting university life without any family experience to find their way around their new surroundings.
-But you are not alone in this situation - after all, around 6,000 people start their studies here at TU Dresden every October.
+But you are not alone in this situation - after all, around 6,000 people start their studies here at the TUD Dresden University of Technology every October.
 It is therefore easy to find like-minded people and friends.

 They are not just great for chatting, partying or eating together in the canteen.
-It is also an advantage to connect with other people to study together for exams or to discuss the material you have learned in lectures.
+It's also a great way to study for exams together or to discuss the material you've learned in lectures with other people.
 Of course, friends also offer you a safe environment in a new environment and since you are certainly not alone with your worries, fears and emotions, you have someone to talk to about private matters.

 Here at the TUD, there are many different ways to find like-minded people and make friends so that no one has to be alone.
 You can find an overview of some of the possibilities here.